device-independent/automatic-alerts-sample/bin/README.md

 # Simulating an Event
 This is a script that will help simulate an event to your `ngrok` tunnel.
-In order for this to work, you need to
+In order for this to work, you need to:

+Start `ngrok`:

+`ngrok 4567`

-Setup the following variables in the `.env` file:
+Setup the following variables in the `.env` file.
+You will want to capture the `Forwarding` URL from the `ngrok` output:

 ```
 WEBHOOK_HOST="http://{key}.ngrok.com"